KarrLab/paper_cell_sys__guidelines_4_repro_models_2020/README.md

 Create a file named `keys.py`.
 Copy the API key provided by [SerpApi](https://serpapi.com/manage-api-key) into the value of `SERP_API_KEY` in the `keys.py` file.

+Optionally, create an NCBI API key, and store its value in `NCBI_API_KEY` in the `keys.py` file.

-Run this script to reproduce the table's data:
+Run this Python program to reproduce the table's data:

-    reproduce_table_2.sh
+    eval_tool_n_standard_import.py

 The table will be reproduced in two formats.
 A LaTeX version is provided in `evaluated_standards.tex`.